DESEXPERIMENT/submissionData/README.md

 **Results > requirements.txt** : Contains the list of packages to be installed to run the scripts to regenrate the results of this paper.
 User "pip install -r requirements.txt" to install the required packages.

-**SubmissionData > Sample Responses** : As per the suggestions and terms of our IRB approval, we are not allowd not share the endpoints or the raw responses of DES providers with anyone.
-To give an overview of the collected datasets, we have shared few processed daily collected datasets of a few DES providers.
+**SubmissionData > Sample Responses** : To give an overview of the collected datasets, we have shared few processed daily collected datasets of a few DES providers.
 They do not contain the actual web responses.

+**SubmissionData > Data Collection Scripts** : This folder contains all the scripts in every city for data collection in this experimetn

+**SubmissionData > Famous Places** : It contains dictionaries of the famous places in each city of the experiment

+**SubmissionData > Educational Institutes** : It contains dictionaries of the educational institutes in each city of the experiment

+**SubmissionData > Holidays** : It contains dictionaries of national and regional holidays in each city of the experiment

+**SubmissionData > Weather Data** : It contains dictionaries for the weather attributes on each day of data collection in each city